adamd9/youtube-music-story/README.md

 - Run in dev with nodemon: `npm run dev` (uses `src/server.js`).
 - The client’s `DEBUG` mode is toggled from the server via `/config.js` and `CLIENT_DEBUG`.
 - The Generate Outline button shows an inline spinner while work is in progress.
-- If you need to use the single-file root server (`server.js`), change `package.json` scripts to point to it.

 ## License